 There is growing evidence that an act of mass murder will inspire others to commit similar crimes.
 Media reports on carnages like the ones in Munich or Japan, play a crucial role in spawning "copycat" killers.

-, exactly five years after right-wing extremist Andres Breivik killed 77 people in Norway.
+On July 22, Ali David S. struck the Olympia shopping mall in Munich, exactly five years after right-wing extremist Andres Breivik killed 77 people in Norway.
 There is a possibility that the Norwegian was a role model for the Munich killer.

 Statistician Sherry Towers of Arizona State University has looked into what she calls "the contagion effect" of mass shootings.

 Towers' team determined that mass killings - events with four or more deaths - created a "contagious" period that lasted an average of 13 days.
 One attack at a school seemed to spark the idea in other vulnerable youth.

 This kind of "contagious thinking" is not implausible, Towers says.
 Young people could be susceptible to the idea of suicide if they read about it in the media.
 There are also indications that reports on murder and suicide lead to an increase in those crimes, she explains.